Notable residents of Milford

 A rumor is that Captain Kidd buried some of his treasure on Charles Island during his last voyage to Milford in June 1699.

 President Bill Clinton rented a Milford shoreline house at 889 East Broadway from 1970 to 1971 while a Yale student in nearby New Haven.
 Like most beach residences, it was not insulated from the cold of the winter months but ideal for outdoor activities by young scholars.
 He played touch football on the beach behind the house with his drinking buddy roommates along an area referred to as "Keg Row" and frequented the Pilgrim Barbecue restaurant/bar.
 Bill was known for his good humor getting toasted almond ice cream every day from a truck.
-He remarked to another ice cream guy during a return visit while he was Governor of Arkansas followed by Secret Service agents in 1982 that he was going to be President.
+He remarked to another ice cream guy during a return visit while he was Governor of Arkansas followed by Secret Service agents in the 1980s that he was going to be President.
 Presidential candidate Hillary Rodham was a constant visitor to the Milford rental from when she met Bill in mid-April 1971.
 They first got to know each other the same week that Doris Gagnon's house was demolished about a 1/2 mile away to make room for what eventually became Silver Sands State Park.
 After leaving in late June for the Yale summer recess, the couple moved to Berkley, California.

 The White House's East Room fireplace was one of four with a variety of marble representing different states with Connecticut sending stone from Milford.
 It is believed that in 1902 these had replaced the 1873 white and gold wood mantels as well as the earlier 1829 black Italian marble with 2 foot deep surrounds.
 The mantelpieces were painted to look like white marble shortly after this June 20 1961 President Kennedy photo was taken.